Particular/docs.particular.net/transports/sqs/operations-scripting_create_sqs_[5,).partial.md

 `-nc` | `--namespace-condition` : Allow all messages from any message in the specified namespaces to pass.

 `-revt` | `--remove-event-type` : Existing event type conditions on the policy will not be removed by default.
-Specify this option to remove an existing event type conditions, can be repeated multiple times to remove multiple event types.
+Specify this option to remove an existing event type conditions in case they are covered by the wildcard policy implicitely.
+Can be repeated multiple times to remove multiple event types.

 `-i` | `--access-key-id` : Overrides the environment variable 'AWS_ACCESS_KEY_ID'